LaurentChardon/FreeBSD-devel/README.md

 To make the patches, `make makepatch` will create patches using the `.orig` files.

 To make `pkg-plist`, `make makeplist` creates a static plist.
-For a better plist, use `panopticum plist` from `ports-mgmt/hs-panopticum`.
+For a better plist, use `doas panopticum plist category/port -j 140rel` from `ports-mgmt/hs-panopticum`.
 It requires poudriere.
 It will create `pkg-plist` with all the %%OPTIONS%% populated properly.
 It takes a long time.

 To wrap `pkg-descr` to 80 columns, and remove blanks at end of lines (it will keep portlint happy):